 Origins and Current State

 While Texas, in true narcissistic Texan form, lays claim to the tree, it is actually native to a large swath of the United States, from south of San Antonio east to southern Louisiana and north through Oklahoma, Mississippi, Tennessee, Arkansas, Kentucky, Missouri, Indiana, and Illinois.

 And it is now commercially grown across the southern US from sea to sea, as well as in Kansas and Missouri.

-A member of the hickory family, the pecan is hardy to zone 5.
-However, that isn’t to say that anyone located in zones 5 and higher can necessarily grow it.
+A member of the hickory genus (Carya spp.), the pecan is hardy to zone 5.
+However, that isn’t to say that anyone located in Zones 5 and higher can necessarily grow it.

 Pecans love the heat.
 According to William Reid, Pecan Research and Extension Specialist for Kansas and Missouri, pecans require warm summers with warm temperatures at night to ripen.